SEO, a simple looking yet difficult to apply and learn technique.

 It is limited to 140 characters and plays a vital role in rankings.

-By default, blogging platform will automatically set the first 140 character of your article as the meta description.
+By default, the blogging platform will automatically set the first 140 character of your article as the meta description.

 WordPress plugin like Yoast SEO allows you to write a custom meta description for your article.